dmairs/botse/docs/all/glossary/lockpicking.md

 hoverText: ""
 ---

 [Adventurers](/docs/all/glossary/adventurer) frequently need to pick locks in order to open [caches](/docs/all/glossary/cache) or disarm [traps](/docs/all/glossary/trap).
-To do so, the adventurer makes a lockpick check against the mechanism’s difficulty code.
+To do so, the adventurer makes a lockpick check against the mechanism's difficulty code.
 If they succeed, they pick the lock or disarm the trap, even if in the middle of an action.
-If they fail, that lock remains in place or the trap’s effect is tripped.
+If they fail, that lock remains in place or the trap's effect is tripped.

 During a battle, a lockpick check can be made when an [adventurer](/docs/all/glossary/adventurer) moves into a hex with a [cache](/docs/all/glossary/cache) or [trap](/docs/all/glossary/trap), even if in the middle of an action.
-During a town or peaceful encounter, a lockpick check can be made only when the encounter’s text describes it.
+During a town or peaceful encounter, a lockpick check can be made only when the encounter's text describes it.

 ## Difficulty Codes
 A difficulty code has the following elements, shown on the backs of item cards and within the trap effect text of delve cards.